Importance and challenges of the digital economy in the 21st century for global growth and inclusion

 Key technologies in the digital economy

-The digital technologies They are the engine that drives the digital economy, transforming sectors and generating new economic opportunities.
+The digital technologies they are the engine that drives the digital economy, transforming sectors and generating new economic opportunities.

 Understanding them is key to taking advantage of their benefits and adapting to an increasingly competitive and dynamic economic environment.

-Artificial Intelligence and Big Data
+Artificial intelligence and Big Data

 In addition, they facilitate the development of intelligent systems that learn and adapt, increasing business efficiency and productivity.